 - Medication management, including the use of Suboxone to decrease dependence on opioids and the use of alternatives.

-- Counseling and types of therapy, including CBT, EMDR, and Motivational Interviewing which can help you learn new pain management strategies while managing your addiction.
+- Counseling and different types of therapy, including CBT, EMDR, and Motivational Interviewing which can help you learn new pain management strategies while managing your addiction.

 Which treatment we believe will work best with you depends on a series of factors, including how severe the addiction may be, as well as your general health.
 We start all treatments with a consultation to understand as much about you and your circumstances, providing a plan that ensures the safe and careful treatment for chronic pain and opioid addiction.